MicrosoftDocs/windows-dev-docs/hub/powertoys/registry-preview.md

 Select one or more .reg files in Windows File Explorer.
 Right-click on the selected file(s), choose **Show more options** from the menu to expand your list of menu options, then select **Preview** to open Registry Preview. **Registry Preview** can also be launched from PowerToys Settings' Registry Preview section.

 **Note:** Currently, there is a 10MB file limit for opening Windows Registry files with **Registry Preview**.
-If file contains invalid content, **Registry Preview** will show appropriate message.
+If a file contains invalid content, **Registry Preview** will show the appropriate message.

 ## How to use

-After opening Windows Registry file, file content is shown on the left side of the **Registry Preview** and this content can be updated at any time.
+After opening a Windows Registry file, the file content is shown on the left side of the **Registry Preview**.
+This content can be updated at any time.

-Visual tree representation of the registry keys listed in the file is shown in top-right area of the **Registry Preview** window.
-Visual tree will be automatically updated on file content change inside the app.
-By clicking on specific registri key in visual tree, registry values will be shown in bottom-right are of the app.
+**Visual tree**: In top-right area of the **Registry Preview** window, you will find a visual tree representation of the registry keys listed in the file.
+This visual tree will be automatically updated on each file content change inside the app.

+**Registry key values**: Select a specific registry key in the visual tree for the values of that registry key to display in the bottom-right area of the **Registry Preview** window.

-Pressing `Edit file...` button will open loaded file in `Notepad`.
+**Edit file...**: Select `Edit file...` to open the file in the `Notepad` app.

-If loaded file is being edited outside the application, file content can be reloaded by clicking `Reload from file` button.
+**Reload from file**: Select `Reload from file` to reload file content if the loaded file is being edited outside of the **Registry Preview**.

-Registry changes listed in the loaded file can be written to Windows Registry by pressing `Write to Registry` button.
-Windows Registry Editor will be opened and will ask for confirmation before writing changes.
-UAC prompt will appear to open Windows Registry Editor.
+**Write to Registry**: Select `Write to Registry` to save any changes listed in the loaded file to the Windows Registry.
+The Windows Registry Editor will open and ask for confirmation before writing changes.
+The User Account Control (UAC) prompt, a Windows security feature designed to mitigate the impact of malware, will appear and need approval to open Windows Registry Editor.